rohanleach4/n-os-reward-example/README.md

 # N-OS Reward a worker example

 ## Overview

-A node.js example of how an N-OS (non organic stimuli) or an AI could be rewarded for a task completed.
+A node.js example of how an N-OS (non organic stimuli) or an AI could be rewarded for a task completed..

 ## Brief

 This is a _very_ simple N-OS POC.
 To make this POC quick and simple and for everyone, there are no databases used.
 It exists to demonstrate the concept of N-OS and a Sentinel can reward one of its workers with a token.